zahra-abbasi-vault/zahra-abbasi-vault.github.io/_projects/Sampi-Sorter-Machine.md

 <p style="text-align: justify;">The Sampi Sorter is a state-of-the-art sorting machine that leverages artificial intelligence to precisely categorize grains and agricultural products according to their visual properties.</p>

 <p style="text-align: justify;">In this industrial project, I served as an AI developer.
-My responsibilities included training high accuracy models for accurate bean detection and classification.
+My responsibilities included training high-accuracy models for accurate bean detection and classification.
 I successfully fine-tuned the YOLOv8 model with 99% accuracy in bean detection.
-Subsequently, for each product , I implemented a CNN model for high accuracy classification.</p>
-<p> I was part of this project fot multiple products such as lentils, Cowpea, coffee beans.</p>
+Subsequently, for each type of bean, I implemented a CNN model for high-accuracy classification.
+I was part of this project for multiple products such as lentils, Cowpea, and coffee beans.</p>
-<p style="text-align: justify;">Coffee beans are the lastes bean types that were added to the system.</p>

 ## Detection Model Output

-The detection of coffee beans in the image below was one of the challenges that I faced.
-Due to the hardware limitations, the model's input size couldn't be increased much and for the tracking algorithm, there was a need to decrease the box loss as much as possible.
-In the end the model achieved 99% accuracy in detection.
+One of the challenges I faced was detecting coffee beans in the image below.
+Due to the hardware limitations, the model's input size couldn't be increased much, and for the tracking algorithm, the box loss needed to decrease as much as possible.
+In the end, the model achieved 99% accuracy in detection.

 ![Sampi Sorter Machine](/images/Sorter_Yolo.bmp)